cymosilla/SUHMO/README.md

 BedMachineGreenland-v5.nc's grid size is from x = 10,218 & y = 18,346

-The preprocess command should automatically be subregioned & interpolated, then output two hdf5 files as
+The preprocess command should automatically be subregioned & interpolated, then output one hdf5 file as greenland_FINAL.hdf

-greenland_bedmachine_bed_ice.hdf
-greenland_geothermal_flux.hdf

-Later on, they will be combined as one HDF on the same grid.

 Specific coordinates for the Isunnguata Sermia glacier approximation: (-2740906, -375354) and (-2845385, -195722)

-TODO: Combine all three params into one HDF5 file.

 ## Acknowledgements
 - Mentors: Dan Martin, Anna Felden, Anjali Sandip